 So far, however, speech synthesis has not been as widely used in CALL as speech recognition.
 This is probably due to the fact that language teachers' requirements regarding the presentation of spoken language are very demanding.
 Anything that sounds artificial is likely to be rejected.
 Some language teachers even reject speakers whose regional accent is too far from what is considered standard or received pronunciation.

 There is, however, a category of speech synthesis technology known as Text To Speech (TTS) technology that is widely used for practical purposes.
 TTS software falls into the category of assistive technology, which has a vital role in improving accessiblity for a wide range of computer users with special needs, which is now governed by legislation in the UK.
 The Special Educational Needs and Disability Act (SENDA) of 2001 covers educational websites and obliges their designers "to make reasonable adjustments to ensure that people who are disabled are not put at a substantial disadvantage compared to people who are not disabled."
-See JISC's website on disability legislation: http://www.jisclegal.ac.uk/disability/accessibility.htm.
+See JISC's website on Disability Legislation and ICT in Further and Higher Education - Essentials.
 See the Glossary for definitions of assistive technology and accessiblity.

-TTS is important in making computers accessible to blind or partically sighted people as it enables them to "read" from the screen..
+TTS is important in making computers accessible to blind or partially sighted people as it enables them to "read" from the screen.
 TTS technology can be linked to any written input in a variety of languages, e.g. automatic pronunciation of words from an online dictionary, reading aloud of a text, etc. These are examples of TTS software:

 |

 Speech recognition describes the use of computers to recognise spoken words.
-Speech recognition not reached such a high level of performance as speech synthesis (see Section 4.1 above):
+Speech recognition has not reached such a high level of performance as speech synthesis (see Section 4.1 above), but it has certainly become usable in CALL in recent years.
+EyeSpeak English is a typical example of the use of speech recognition software for helping students improve their English pronunciation.

 Speech recognition technology has finally come of age - at least for language training purposes for young adults and adults.
 Computer programs that truly "understand" natural speech, the Holy Grail of artificial intelligence researchers, may be a decade or more away, and today's speech recognition programs may be merely pattern matching devices, still incapable of parsing real language, of achieving anything like "understanding," but, nonetheless, they can now provide language students with realistic, highly effective, and motivating speech practice.